im-nihal/AI-Assistant-in-Python/README.md

 <p id="description">It is a voice assistant which can be used to interact with your computer to accomplish daily goals.
 A python based programme that uses speech recognition and text-to-speech functions.
 This AI is desined in ubuntu linux and works only when system is online.</p>

 <p>NOTE: 1) This project is built in linux OS it will not work properly on windows.
-         2) To run on windows change espeak to sapi5
+To run on windows change espeak to sapi5.</p>
-         3) play music command needs to code again.</p>
+<p>NOTE: 2) play music command needs to code again.</p>

           >>> elif 'play music' in query:
                  music_dir = 'path goes here'